Puresharper/NuPack/README.md

 ## Roadmap
 - **Extensibility pattern with custom nuget package** : [coming soon](https://github.com/Virtuoze/NuPack/tree/master/NuPack/NuPack.Extension)

 NuPack can provide a library to develop a plugin as nuget package.
-It will detect plugin from package.config and load it to add additional behavior to NuPack.
+It will detect plugin from package.config and load it from build folder to add additional behavior to NuPack.
 Plugin will be called with arguments passed to NuPack and produce a PackageBuilder from original PackageBuilder before save result.

 - **Detection of NuPack Extension project to handle it**

-NuPack have to create a specific package to store plugin (library) in content folder when project referencing NuPack reference NuPack.Extension too.
+NuPack have to create a specific package to store plugin (library) in build folder when project referencing NuPack reference NuPack.Extension too.

 - **Optimizer pattern for console application**